How to Use Inbound Prospecting to Get More Sales

 SEO is essential to increase traffic to your website.

-If your organization is not focusing on SEO in order to be highly ranked in the search results, prospects won't find you.
+If your organization is not focusing on SEO to be highly ranked in the search results, prospects won't find you.
 After all, 75% of users never scroll past the first page of search results.

-Make sure to test your content with A/B testing to see how it performs.
+Test your content with A/B testing to see how it performs.

-Ineffective tools
+Ineffective Tools

-It's practically impossible to conduct an effective inbound prospecting without the right tools.
-You will lose time, money, and potential clients if you use the wrong software or try to keep up with all of the essential work without specialized equipment.
+You will lose time, money, and potential clients if you use the wrong software or try to keep up with all the essential work without specialized equipment.
 And if you have to be willing to spend on it too.

 Inbound prospecting challenges infographic